 At windows, the cottage style is epitomized by simple styles and lightweight fabrics.
 I went to our bedroom to shoot this photo- its the only place I have lightweight, airy curtains.
 I love them there, but for most of the rest of the house I have simple, homemade loose roman shades.
 The fabric might not be lightweight (they’re mostly made of painter’s drop cloth), but they are simple and frugal- I think they count, don’t you?

 Oh, yeah- I’ve got this covered.
 I’ve had slipcovers for years- I make them myself out of drop cloth or thrift store or sale fabrics.
 I made the cover for our couch from a drop cloth many years ago.
-And I appreciate the neutral background which makes it super easy and affordable to update like I did in this living room makeover.
+And I appreciate the neutral background which makes it super easy and affordable to update.

 Slipcovers have allowed me to make over thrift store finds like the white fabric that covers this lovely *ahem* bright orange terrycloth slipper chair – a $10 thrift store find.
 I used a cotton tone-on-tone Jacquard that I found on sale for $3/yard.